jedrzejginter/pathy/README.md

 // params: { resource: "posts", postId: 123 }
 // Notice, that postId is converted to a number.

-/**
- * Params object will be empty, if at least one parameter cannot be matched.
+// Params object will be empty, if at least one parameter cannot be matched. const params = extractParams("/api/v1/{resource:str}/{postId:int}", "/api/v1/posts/not-an-integer");
- */
-const params = extractParams("/api/v1/{resource:str}/{postId:int}", "/api/v1/posts/not-an-integer");
 // params: {}
 ```

-## Parameters Syntax
+## Syntax

 For defining dynamic parameter, the **`{name:type}`** syntax is used.